stealthyroofscapes/StealthyRoofscapes/README.md

 * The Outputs are volume (Maximize) and mean score (Maximize)

 #### Future improvements
+* Consolidate into a View Extension or Custom Package
 * Generate more complex forms
 * Greater number of assessment points
 * More detailed panelisation to give uniform scores